Neo-Nazi Andrew Anglin Defends Prime Minister Netanyahu’s Son

 “Yair is the one that’s under attack here.
 I mean, the man cannot be judged by his father.
 The man is being attacked by everyone in the world.
 All the American Jews are coming out and attacking him.
 All these leftist Israeli papers are calling him an anti-Semite, and what he is doing: Standing up against George Soros and the liberal Jews.”

-[Featured image by Uriel Sinai / Stringer / Getty Images]
+[Featured Image by Uriel Sinai / Stringer / Getty Images]